Vitols999/QMS-WIKI/DeveloperCommitCode.md

     ```

 ## Open a new branch

+**Never work on the branches `dev` or `master`.** These are reserved. `dev` is the branch that digests all _pull request_.
+Unless you have administration rights you are not entitled to commit to `dev` directly.
+You have to start a _pull request_ with your own branch. `master` is the branch that digests all releases.
+It will be updated with all the changes in `dev` on a release.

 First make sure there is a ticket for your contribution.
 If there is none create one on the [Issue page](https://github.com/Maproom/qmapshack/issues).
 The branch name will be named `QMS-<ticket number>` replacing `ticket number` by the actual number.